Rokiis1/roadmap/levels_of_testing/unit_testing/unit_testing.md

 ![Unit test design and AAA pattern](./assets/images/unit_test_design_and_aaa.png)

-Using a consistent structure makes tests easier to read and helps learners distinguish test preparation from execution and verification.
+Using a consistent structure makes tests easier to read and clearly separates test preparation, execution and verification.

 ## Automation and Regression Testing